crimsonpistil/findings/breakers/artifacts/screenshots/initial-encounter.md

 And prompts user to enter a malicious powershell command:
 <img width="2230" height="852" alt="image" src="https://github.com/user-attachments/assets/8f276103-4cdf-49a6-8ade-291727ded549" />
-(copied to user's clipboard, posted in address bar)
+(copied to user's clipboard, posted in address bar to present evidence)

 Video of initial encounter: